openvpi/DiffSinger/docs/ConfigurationSchemas.md

 #### residual_channels

-Dimension of residual block Conv1D layers in WaveNet.
+Dimension of residual block output of Conv1D layers in WaveNet.

 ##### used by